spikeheap/spikeheap.github.io/src/_posts/2021-08-09-raphas-free-repair-service-8a874939e590.md

 description: >-
   Experiences of Rapha's repairs after an inconvenient crash on my bike
 tag: cycling

+gallery:
+  - url: /images/2021-08-09-after-1.jpg
+    image_path: /images/2021-08-09-after-1.jpg
+    alt: "The torn shoulder seam was repaired with a small patch.
+Maybe epaulettes will make a comeback in cycling?"
+    title: "The torn shoulder seam was repaired with a small patch.
+Maybe epaulettes will make a comeback in cycling?"
+  - url: /images/2021-08-09-after-2.jpg
+    image_path: /images/2021-08-09-after-2.jpg
+    alt: "The grazed back panel has been covered with another layer of fabric.
+This covers part of the lower reflective band, but is really robust."
+    title: "The grazed back panel has been covered with another layer of fabric.
+This covers part of the lower reflective band, but is really robust."
+  - url: /images/2021-08-09-after-3.jpg
+    image_path: /images/2021-08-09-after-3.jpg
+    alt: "The arm was sown back together.
+This made the fit a bit closer, but is really neat."
+    title: "The arm was sown back together.
+This made the fit a bit closer, but is really neat."

+after_gallery:
+  - url: /images/2021-08-09-before-1.jpg
+    image_path: /images/2021-08-09-before-1.jpg
+    alt: "The right arm of the Rapha Brevet jacket had a couple of holes."
+    title: "The right arm of the Rapha Brevet jacket had a couple of holes."
+  - url: /images/2021-08-09-before-2.jpg
+    image_path: /images/2021-08-09-before-2.jpg
+    alt: "The shoulder of the jacket, with a big tear along the seam"
+    title: "Somehow I tore the shoulder along the seam too."
+  - url: /images/2021-08-09-before-3.jpg
+    image_path: /images/2021-08-09-before-3.jpg
+    alt: "The back panel was grazed, with many tiny holes and a few you could almost poke a finger through."
+    title: "The back panel was grazed, with many tiny holes and a few you could almost poke a finger through."

 ---

 I was a bit dazed when I came off my bike and rolled down the road.
 Having got past the initial joy of “all my limbs still work, ish”, through the thankfullness of seeing the big dent in the front of my helmet, and into “ow, my face actually hurts quite a bit”, I realised this had been an expensive mistake.